 Trace Sea-Mineral Supplement

 Small micro-minerals have been depleted from our soil throughout generations of farming.
 Therefore, the cattle, sheep, and chicken that is to be your dog's food don't have these necessary micro-minerals, potentially resulting in mineral deficiency in dogs.
 Adding a Sea-Mineral supplement supplies the trace minerals that are no longer present in our soils.

 Found naturally in the fluid around the joints, Glucosamine is an amino sugar meant to help build cartilage.
 It's said to be the best joint supplement for dogs.
 For older dogs, it may relieve joint pain and improve mobility as the body's natural ability to generate Glucosamine declines.

 Essential to a pup diet, Fish oil contains omega-3 fatty acids.
 When supplemented, these fatty acids supply anti-inflammatory and lubricating qualities to improve coat quality and alleviate skin allergies.
 Don’t fall for claims that sound too good to be true.
 Supplements will not cure cancer, parvo, or other serious diseases.

-When searching for vet-recommended supplements, make sure to use sources like ConsumerLab.com to ensure quality.
+When searching for vet-recommended food and supplements, make sure to use sources like ConsumerLab.com to ensure quality.
 Don't be deceived by generics or sound-alike ingredients.
 Look for a brand that specializes in one area, or that has commissioned clinical studies of their products.
 Don’t assume that human supplements are good for dogs.
 Some, like those containing garlic, can be harmful.